sidgs/performance-management/pulse-java-api/README.md

 spring.jpa.database-platform=org.hibernate.dialect.PostgreSQLDialect
 ```

+## JWT Configuration

+The API supports both signed and unsigned JWT tokens.
+By default, unsigned tokens are only allowed in `dev`, `local`, or `demo` profiles.

+To explicitly enable unsigned JWT tokens, set the `JWT_ALLOW_UNSIGNED` environment variable to `true`, or configure `security.jwt.allow-unsigned=true` in `application.properties`.
+The environment variable takes precedence over the property configuration.

+**Note**: Unsigned tokens are still validated for expiration and required claims (email, tenantId).
+Only signature verification is skipped when unsigned tokens are allowed.

 ## Testing with Postman

 A Postman collection is provided at `Performance_Management_API.postman_collection.json`.
 Import this collection into Postman to test all API endpoints.